wzy816/indexes/transformer.md

   - [blog by openai](https://openai.com/research/gpt-4)
 - [LlaMa](transformer/llama.md)
   - train on roughly 1.4T tokens from public data only
+  - norm input at each layer; use SwiGLU; use RoPe
   - performance
     - LLaMa-13B matches GPT3-15B
     - LLaMa-65B matches Chinchilla-70B and PaLM-540B